 Q.3.
 Why and how does beehive help in enhancing the yield?

 A.3.
-When cultivated in the fields of Brassica, apple, pear and sunflower, Beehives causes an increase in the pollination efficiency of flowering plants and hence improves the yield.
+When cultivated in the fields of Brassica, apple, pear and sunflower, Beehives cause an increase in the pollination efficiency of flowering plants and hence improve the yield.

 Q.4.
 List a method which can be used to deal with both malnutrition and lifestyle diseases.

 A.4.
 Biofortification can be used to address both issues.
-It focuses on improving the quality of food with through good quality – oil, protein, vitamin, micronutrient and the mineral content.
-These oils are required to be rich in omega 3 fatty acids which are good for the human heart.
-Proteins are required to have essential amino acids such as tryptophan and lysine are not synthesized by the body and need to be taken only through diet.
+It focuses on improving the quality of food through good quality i.e., by increasing oil, protein, vitamin, micronutrient and mineral content.
+These oils which are required to be rich in omega-3 fatty acids which are good for the human heart.
+Essential amino acids such as tryptophan and lysine are not synthesized by the body and need to be taken only through diet.
 The amino acids are the building blocks of protein.

 Q.5.
-In animal husbandry programmes, how can success rate of fertilization during artificial insemination be improved?
+In animal husbandry programmes, how can the success rate of fertilization during artificial insemination be improved?

 A.5.
-Through Multiple Ovulation Embryo Transfer(MOET) program, a cow is administered with hormonal treatment so as to produce more than one ovule per cycle.
+Through the Multiple Ovulation Embryo Transfer(MOET) program, a cow is administered hormonal treatment so as to produce more than one ovum per cycle.
 Post artificial insemination, the embryos at 8-32 celled state are then transported to surrogate mothers.